fastify/fastify-oauth2/README.md

 ### Twitch

-Twitch requires that the request for a token in the oauth2 flow contains the `client_id` and `client_secret` property.
+Twitch requires that the request for a token in the oauth2 flow contains the `client_id` and `client_secret` properties in `tokenRequestParams`:
-Unfortunately, this library cannot set this up automatically.
-When authenticating via Twitch, include the `client_id` and `client_secret` in `tokenRequestParams`:

 ```js
 fastify.register(oauthPlugin, {